-The Stormwater Section is responsible for administering the adopt-a-lake program, floodplain management program, basin studies, the TMDL program and the NPDES permit.
+The Stormwater Section is responsible for administering the adopt-a-lake program, Basin Management Action Plans (BMAPS) and the NPDES permit.
 Drainage and water quality related improvements are also administered through this section.
 Also, this section is responsible for residential lot grading inspections.
 The Lake County Adopt-a-Lake Program is a volunteer program that helps to preserve and enhance the County’s lakes.
 It is similar in some aspects to an adopt-a-road program.

-The Budget Section compiles and monitors the annual budget and manages the day-to-day financial functions for the Department of Public Works.
+The Budget Section compiles and monitors the annual budget and manages the day-to-day financial functions for the Public Works Department.
 The operations of the Department are primarily funded the County Transportation Trust Fund that consists of the following sources:

 - Constitutional Gas Tax (2-cents tax on gasoline and other petroleum products),